archetype-themes/plugin-theme-component/docs/Using-a-Collection.md

 # Archie Collections - User's Guide

-An Archie Collection is a NodeJS Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Sections-and-Snippets.md)  in the form of child repositories in their respective namespaces.
+An Archie Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Sections-and-Snippets.md)  in the form of child repositories in their respective namespaces.